The durable layer your agents work with.

 Artifacts make agent work inspectable and reusable.

-Collections give agents something structured to update and hand off.
+Tables give agents something structured to update and hand off.

 read & update